EvitaKnits/hitch-hound/README.md

 13. Create a Superuser
 - Create a Django superuser for accessing the admin interface: `python manage.py createsuperuser`
 14. Deploy the App
-- Either enable automatic deploys or click to deploy manually in Heroku's 'Deploy' tab
+- Either enable automatic deploys or click to deploy manually in Heroku's 'Deploy' tab.

 ## Agile Methodology
 I set this project up in GitHub projects using agile methodology.
 This facilitated my prioritisation and time management.
 I added all the user stories as issues and then divided them into 'MVP'(Minimum Viable Product) and 'Future Enhancements' to signify what I intend to complete for my assessed project and what could come later.
 Those MVP stories were then stack-ranked.
 I added three one-week sprints to start the project and filled my first sprint with my intended work according to the MoSCoW prioritisation system.